martibayoalemany/HTTP-file-downloading/src/initializer.rst

-.. george_rowberry_python documentation master file, created by sphinx-quickstart on Wed Mar  1 12:59:33 2017.
+.. python file downloader documentation master file, created by sphinx-quickstart on Wed Mar  1 12:59:33 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.